glenthomas/Mapping-Distributed-Systems-with-C4-Diagrams-and-Structurizr-DSL/README.md

 See my [blog post](https://blog.glen-thomas.com/architecture/2025/08/27/mapping-complex-distributed-systems-with-c4-diagrams-and-structurizr-dsl2.html) for a full explanation of this repository.

+View a live demo of a static website with limited features at [structurizr-sample.glen-thomas.com](https://structurizr-sample.glen-thomas.com).

 ## Repository Structure

 This repository demonstrates a modular approach to documenting distributed system architecture using Structurizr DSL.
 The structure follows a **system-per-folder** pattern with shared configurations and documentation.